rajaditya-code/disaster-resource-forecasting/PLAYBOOK.md

 - **Unexpected predictions**: Look at the input weather data — garbage in, garbage out.
 Cross-check with IMD's latest bulletin.
 - **Model retraining**: After each monsoon season, feed the actual distribution data back into the system and retrain.
 The model gets better with more real-world data.

----

-*This playbook was prepared as part of the AI-Powered Disaster Resource Allocation Forecasting System project for Bihar Disaster Management operations.*